pwnfo/pwnfo/README.md

 ---

 ### ♞ About me:
-- Information Security Student
+- Information Security student with practical experience in penetration testing.
-- Bug hunter on Bugcrowd & HackerOne
+- Bug hunter on <b>Bugcrowd</b> & <b>HackerOne</b>
-- Linux enthusiast
+- Linux user and tinkerer, comfortable with system administration and scripting.
+- Interested in exploring security tools, exploits, and automation for testing.
 ---

 <p align="center">